2 minute 30 second watch

 After your apprenticeship

-You could get a job with your current employer after your apprenticeship.
+Most apprentices stay in their job after completing their apprenticeship.
 They might like to hire you because they trained you and know you can do the job well.

 You could also: